-SizeOutOfBoundsException when the implementation detects that base plus the size estimate extends beyond physically addressable memory.
+SizeOutOfBoundsException when the implementation detects that size extends beyond physically addressable memory.

-UnsupportedPhysicalMemoryException when the underlying hardware does not support the given type, or when no matching PhysicalMemoryTypeFilter59 has been registered with the PhysicalMemoryManager60.
+UnsupportedPhysicalMemoryException when the underlying hardware does not support the given type, or when no matching PhysicalMemoryTypeFilter191 has been registered with the PhysicalMemoryManager192.

-MemoryTypeConflictException when the specified base does not point to memory that matches the requested type, or when type specifies incompatible memory attributes.
+MemoryTypeConflictException when type specifies incompatible memory attributes.